Tailwind Palette Generator

 Unlike traditional CSS frameworks that use a handful of named colors, Tailwind CSS employs a numeric shade system ranging from 50 (lightest) to 950 (darkest).
 Each number represents a specific brightness level, and the entire scale is designed to be perceptually uniform — meaning the visual difference between 100 and 200 should feel similar to the difference between 700 and 800.

 This approach gives developers fine-grained control over color usage.
 Need a subtle background?
 Use bg-blue-50.
 Need a bold heading?
 Use text-blue-800.
 The 500 shade serves as the base identity of the color, and all other shades are derived from it.
 If you are migrating from another framework, check out our Bootstrap color generator for a semantic color approach.
+To explore more palettes beyond this tool, browse our color palette generator.

 To add a custom color palette to your Tailwind project, you extend the theme object inside tailwind.config.js.
 Under theme.extend.colors, you define a key (like brand or primary) and provide an object with shade values from 50 to 950.
 Here is an example: